Healthy Homes Assessment Raupunga

 Rental Property Home Assessments Raupunga

-The areas of rental property that are affected with Healthy Homes Standard.
+Areas of rental properties that are impacted by Health Homes Standards.
 Healthy Homes Standards in Raupunga include each:

 • Bathrooms